shashi8001/illumio-tag-flow-logs/README.md

 - **Default Log Format**: The program only supports the default log format as provided in the problem statement.
 Custom log formats are not supported.
 - **Log Version**: The program only supports version 2 of the log format.
 - **CSV File Format**:
-  - The flow log, lookup table, and protocol number mapping files must all be in CSV format.
+  - The lookup table, and protocol number mapping files must be in CSV format.
   - The lookup table is expected to have three columns: `dstport`, `protocol`, and `tag`.
   - The protocol number mapping file should map protocol names to their respective numbers.
 - **Case Insensitivity**: The program is case-insensitive for protocol names and tags.